A PDF version of this Standard can be downloaded here.

-The Physiotherapy Board (Board) recognises the value of providing information to the public about practitioners and the services they provide and that advertising can provide a means of conveying such information.
-Any information provided in an advertisement for a service should be reliable and useful in assisting consumers to make informed decisions about accessing services and health care choices.
+The Physiotherapy Board (Board) recognises the value of physiotherapists informing the public about themselves and the services they provide.
+Advertising can provide an effective means of conveying useful information.
+‘Advertising’ means any information published about a physiotherapist’s practice, including but not limited to, signage, corporate printing such as business cards, stationery, and social and print media such as websites, Facebook, LinkedIn and newspapers.
+Any information provided in an advertisement should be reliable and assist health consumers to make informed decisions about available services and health care choices.

-The purpose of this statement is to protect the public from advertising that is false, misleading or deceptive and to guide physiotherapists about the advertising of health- related products and services.
-This will support the appropriate use of health resources and ensure that patients can make informed decisions about their health care.
+The purpose of this Standard is to protect the public from advertising that is false, misleading or deceptive[[i]] and to guide physiotherapists about the advertising of health- related products and services.
+This will support the appropriate use of health resources and ensure health consumers can make informed decisions about their health care[[ii]].

-Practitioners must also be aware of other legislation and standards relating to advertising including, but not limited to, the Fair Trading Act 1986, Consumer Guarantees Act 1993, Code of Health and Disability Services Consumers’ Rights, and the Advertising Standards Authority’s Codes.
+Physiotherapists must be aware of and comply with New Zealand legislation and standards relevant to advertising including, without limitation, the Fair-Trading Act 1986, the Consumer Guarantees Act 1993, and the Code of Health and Disability Services Consumers’ Rights.

 1. Professional obligations

 The Aotearoa New Zealand Physiotherapy Code of Ethics and Professional Conduct states:

 » 6.1: Physiotherapists must provide truthful, accurate and relevant information and must not knowingly make misleading representations to health consumers and those legally entitled or authorised to receive information.

 » 10.5: Physiotherapists must when engaged in advertising or promotion:

 - Claim only those titles and qualifications to which they are entitled and ensure that any perceived or actual misperceptions about qualifications are avoided and

 - Must not use any advertising methods and/or material that bring the profession into disrepute